Aztec crashed saucer hoax: Influence on ufology

-Through the mid-1950s to the early 1970s, most ufologists considered the subject thoroughly discredited and therefore avoided it.
-In 1966, the book Incident at Exeter mentioned rumors of dead alien bodies stored at Wright-Patterson Air Force Base.
-Those rumors inspired the 1968 novel The Fortec Conspiracy.
-In 1974, ufologist Robert Spencer Carr publicly claimed alien bodies recovered near Aztec were stored at "Hangar 18" at Wright-Patterson, prompting official denials from the Air Force.
+Through the mid-1950s to the early 1970s, most ufologists considered the Aztec crash thoroughly discredited and therefore avoided the topic.
+In 1966, the book Incident at Exeter mentioned rumors of dead alien bodies stored at Wright-Patterson Air Force Base, which inspired the 1968 science fiction novel The Fortec Conspiracy.
+In 1974, ufologist Robert Spencer Carr publicly claimed alien bodies recovered near Aztec were stored at a building at Wright-Patterson called Hangar 18, prompting official denials from the Air Force.
+The Air Force explained that there is no Hangar 18 at the base and noted Carr's claims mirrored the plot of the novel.

-However, in the late 1970s, author Leonard Stringfield purported that not only was the incident real, but that the craft involved was one of many captured and stored by the U.S. military.
-In later years, many accounts, allegedly first-hand, of the Roswell crash contained the Aztec crash story, with some claiming the craft was made of a material impervious to all heat, and others alleging the craft was damaged by the crash.
+In the late 1970s, author Leonard Stringfield said that not only was the incident real, but that the craft involved was one of many captured and stored by the U.S. military.
+In later years, many allegedly first-hand accounts of the Roswell crash contained elements of the Aztec crash story, with some claiming the craft was made of a material impervious to all heat, and others alleging the craft was damaged by the crash.
 The supposed humanoid bodies were said to measure between 36 in and 42 in in height, and weigh around 40 lb.
-Ufologists claim that shortly after the craft was downed, the military cleared the area of evidence, including the bodies, and subsequently took it to Hangar 18 at Wright-Patterson.
+Ufologists claim that shortly after the craft was downed, the military cleared the area of evidence including the bodies, and subsequently took recovered materials to Hangar 18 at Wright-Patterson.

+The 2012 book The Aztec UFO Incident by Scott and Suzanne Ramsey and Frank Thayer alleges that the crash was legitimate, and that the Newton and Gebauer trial was "engineered... to sink Aztec" by discrediting the two men.
+Clark criticizes Scott Ramsey, the primary author, for baselessly asserting that Newton was a "man of science" and for ignoring evidence that fails to back his hypothesis.

 FBI memo

-In April 2011, the FBI launched The Vault, a website containing documents and media from the agency's FOIA (Freedom of Information Act) Library.
-Some UFO enthusiasts found what has come to be known as the "Hottel memo" on The Vault, and touted it as new proof of an official cover-up by the US government.
-However, the memo had never been classified, and had been known to the ufology community for years, having been alleged as early as 1998 to be evidence of a landing by extraterrestrials.